Ennis House: 1980s to early 1990s

 Brown first invited the public into the Ennis House in March 1980, and he began raising $250,000 to restore the house.
 He received $38,000 from the federal government and announced that he would sell some of the plain concrete blocks to raise further money.
 Revenue from public tours was used to help fund the renovation as well.
 In 1981, one of the bedrooms was decorated with fiberglass tiles during the filming of the movie Blade Runner.
 Within two years, the TPCH sought to replace about 2,100 of the concrete textile blocks in the retaining wall, which had started to bulge outward.
 Eric Lloyd Wright, Frank's grandson, helped restore the house during this decade.
 Some of the rooms were also rented out to three of Brown's insurance businesses, and four of his employees worked there.

 By 1985, the renovation cost was estimated at $500,000, while annual maintenance costs were estimated at $100,000.
-Neither the state nor federal governments would pay for the retaining wall's repairs, prompted the TPCH to host parties and tours to raise money.
+Neither the state nor federal governments would pay for the retaining wall's repairs, prompting the TPCH to host parties and tours to raise money.
 Because the house was not zoned for commercial use, the city's Board of Zoning Appeals ruled in late 1985 that the house could not hold parties or tours, and that Brown's businesses could continue using the house only if he were the sole employee of each business.
 The next year, the TPCH asked the city government for permission to host fundraisers at the house, though the trust later withdrew this request in favor of hosting small parties, which did not require permission.
 To alleviate local residents' concerns, Brown agreed to implement rules that restricted attendance, parking, and noise levels during events at the house.
 After the Getty Foundation announced in 1988 that it would give up to $320,000 per building for restoration projects in Los Angeles, the TPCH applied for a Getty grant.
 The TPCH's board was considering selling some of the house's furniture by 1989 to raise money for the renovations, after various other attempts to raise money for repairs had failed.
 At the time, the house needed at least $1 million to replace its roof, retaining wall, and courtyard.